GuilhQueiroz/guilhqueiroz/README.md

  ### About Me
 - 🔭 I am currently learning the C/C++ language which I am really enjoying and wish for my career to become a software developer or mobile dev! 💻
-- 🎓 information system student
+- 🎓 Information system student
 - 🤔 Exploring new technologies and I'm interested in C# and C/C++
 - 🎮 I play or read books in my spare time
 - 😍 Passionate about games, science and technology, ambitious for knowledge and the future.